collinBlessing/EmisChrone/README.md

 For questions or assistance, contact the project maintainers or open an issue in the repository.

-Thank you for using EMIS Chrone Django!
+Thank you for using EMIS clone Django!

 ---